This ovulation calculator allows you to find out when you'll be most fertile, and what your due date would be if you got pregnant on these dates.

 When is the best time to conceive?

-To increase your chances of getting pregnant, you need to maximise the possibility of a fertile egg and your partner's sperm getting together.
+To increase your chances of getting pregnant, you need to get your fertile eggs and your partner's sperm together as often as possible.
 You can only get pregnant on the few days each cycle around ovulation, when an egg is released.

 How does the menstrual cycle work?